Ginabest/alx-low_level_programming/0x00-hello_world/README.md

-Script that prints with printf
+Script that prints sizes of computers